MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/sql.md

 ## Overview

 Work with data stored in [Azure SQL Database](/azure/sql-database/sql-database-technical-overview) from Python with the Microsoft ODBC driver and pyodbc.
+View our [quickstart](https://docs.microsoft.com/azure/sql-database/sql-database-connect-query-python) and getting started [sample](https://github.com/Azure-Samples/sql-database-python-manage).

-## Client ODBC driver and pyodbc
+## Install ODBC driver and pyodbc

 ```bash
 pip install pyodbc
 ```
 More details about installing the python and database communication libraries can be found [here](https://docs.microsoft.com/azure/sql-database/sql-database-connect-query-python#install-the-python-and-database-communication-libraries).

-### Example
+### Connect and execute a SQL query

 Connect to a SQL database and select all records in a table.